splunk/public-o11y-docs/admin/org-metrics.rst

 -  ``sf.org.num.azureServiceAuthErrorCount``

-If you’re getting any of these errors, you need to fix your roles or tokens so Observability Cloud can retrieve your data.
+If you're getting any of these errors, you need to fix your roles or tokens so Observability Cloud can retrieve your data.

-You can use these errors in :ref:`dashboards <dashboards>` to detect whether you’re experiencing this issues.
+You can use these errors in :ref:`dashboards <dashboards>` to detect whether you're experiencing this issues.

 Child org metrics
 ~~~~~~~~~~~~~~~~~